Probing Picohertz Gravitational Waves with Pulsars: Results

 In the absence of detection, we set upper limits on the CW strain amplitude as a function of frequency by taking the $95\%$ cutoff of the marginalized posterior distribution of $h_0$, as shown in Fig.~\ref{fig:upbd}.
 For setting the upper limit we adopt a linear uniform prior on $h_0$.
 Specifically, for each frequency bin we apply a narrow Gaussian prior centered on that frequency with a standard deviation of 0.1 in the log space of frequency.
 The prior on $h_0$ is chosen to be uniform in linear space, which guarantees that the posterior is agnostic to the lower cut-off of the $h_0$ prior.
 If a log-uniform prior were used, a smaller lower cut-off in $h_0$ prior would always result in a smaller $h_0$ upper limit.

-With our new analytic model, Bayesian framework, and the updated $\dot{P}_b$ data, we improve the $h_0$ upper limits by 9.68 times averaging over frequency, approximately an order of magnitude over previous results~\cite{DeRocco2023}.
+With our new analytic model, Bayesian framework, and the updated $\dot{P}_b$ data, we improve the $h_0$ upper limits by 9.53 times at a reference frequency of $f_{\text{GW}}=100~\text{pHz}$, an order of magnitude over previous results~\cite{DeRocco2023}.
 For the current data, the $\ddot{P}$ analysis achieves tighter strain limits than $\dot{P}_b$ for $f_{\text{GW}} \gtrsim 1.5~\text{pHz}$.
 Nevertheless, a combined analysis across multiple timing parameters remains valuable: when the sensitivity reaches levels comparable to expected CW signals, joint analysis of $\dot{P}_b$, $\ddot{P}$, and potentially other parameters could break degeneracies in source properties including CW frequency and sky locations, providing stronger constraints on strain amplitude.

 On top of the fully marginalized upper limit, we also calculate the sky location dependent upper limit, presented in Fig.~\ref{fig:skymap}.
-This is done by fixing $l, b$ in the Bayesian analysis for the corresponding sky location.
+This is done by fixing $\alpha,\, \delta$ in the Bayesian analysis for the corresponding sky location.
 In case of no detection, we expect the sensitivity distribution to correlate with the pulsar distribution by virtue of the antenna pattern function defined in Eq.~\ref{eq:antenna}.
 Our result conforms to this expectation.
 In the calculation presented here, we use a reference GW frequency of $100~\text{pHz}$.
 We note that the detection sensitivity can be different by up to an order of magnitude in different regions of sky.
-We achieve as best as $h_0\simeq6.7\times10^{-13}$ in $95~\%$ upper limit for particular sky locations, one seventh of the marginalized result over all sky at the same frequency.
+The upper limit in strain is as low as $h_0\simeq6.7\times10^{-13}$ for particular sky locations, one seventh of the marginalized result over all sky at the same frequency.